menu

 Occupations and Workforce

-Marietta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Because occupations involving physical labor dominate the local economy, Marietta is generally considered to be a blue-collar town.
+45.00% of the Marietta workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marietta is a town of sales and office workers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Marietta who work in sales jobs (25.00%), teaching (13.24%), and business and financial occupations (5.88%).
+There are especially a lot of people living in Marietta who work in sales jobs (21.25%), teaching (8.75%), and office and administrative support (5.00%).

 Setting & Lifestyle

-Marietta is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Marietta is a great place for families with children to consider.
+First of all, many other families with children live here, making Marietta a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Marietta has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Marietta’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Marietta does not have a public transit system used by locals to get to and from work.
+Marietta is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Marietta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marietta residents report their race to be White.
-Important ancestries of people in Marietta include English, German, Polish, Irish, and Welsh.
+Important ancestries of people in Marietta include English, Irish, German, Polish, and Yugoslavian.

 The most common language spoken in Marietta is English.
 Other important languages spoken here include Polish and African languages.